MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-pc-app.md

     ![Sign in page](media/sign-in-pc.PNG "Sign in page")

 5. Select the instance that you want to use, if there is more than one instance.
-Then select **Continue**.
+Then select **OK**.

     ![Selecting an instance](media/choose-instance-pc.PNG "Selecting an instance")